PR3003 - Chemistry (2019/20)

 Chemical bonds: The understanding of how chemical bonds are made and broken by the movement of electrons allows us to predict patterns of reactivity.

 Patterns in chemical behaviour and reactions: By identifying patterns in chemical behaviour we can predict the properties of substances and how they can be transformed into new substances by chemical reactions.
 This allows us to design new materials of use to society.

 Energy changes: The energy changes that take place during chemical reactions can be used to predict both the extent and the rate of such reactions.

 Organic chemistry: introduction to organic chemistry including basic functional groups, nomenclature, empirical formulae, chemical formulae and structural formulae.
+LO 1-6

 The module is delivered through a range of different mechanisms including tutorials, lectures, on-line material and directed course work.

 Students will be expected to reflect on the learning experience and develop their own understanding of the topics covered.
-Students are expected to work on their coursework assignment

 The module is supported by a website on WebLearn which includes a number of electronic learning aids, with a particular emphasis on consolidation of previous and current learning.
 Students would be expected to use the site for assisted study.

 On successful completion of this module students will be able to: